Constraints imposed by the partial wave amplitudes on the decays of $J=1,2$ mesons: Coupling constants, isoscalar mixing angles, and their consequences

+where $\Gamma_F$ and $\Gamma$ are the decay widths with and without form factors respectively.
+This is based on the assumption that the decay amplitudes ($i\mathcal{M}$) must be modified to $i\mathcal{M}F(k,\beta)$.
+Thus, the ratios of PWAs are unaffected by the inclusion the form factor.
+The typical value of $\beta$ used in the quark model calculations ({\it e.g.,} the $^3P_0$ model) is $0.4-0.5$ GeV \cite{Amsler:1995td}.
+In the present work, we use the value $\beta=0.4$ GeV.
+We then extract the values of the parameters using the procedure described in the previous subsections.
+The values of these parameters are listed in Table \ref{parff}.
+Since the value of the form factor for non-zero 3-momentum is always less than one, the parameters become slightly larger when form factor is included.
+However, the new values and the old values overlap significantly.
+Thus, even though the form factor modifies the decay widths, the change is not drastically large.

-The need to include non-local/tensor interactions to explain these properties discussed in this paper tells us that the internal dynamics of the mesons play a crucial role in their decays.
+The need to include nonlocal/tensor interactions to explain the properties of the mesons discussed in this paper tells us that the internal dynamics of the mesons play a crucial role in their decays.
 Naively speaking, the need for the higher dimension operators indicate the possibility of a scale associated with these processes.
-Along these lines we would like to note that, the magnitude of the ratios of the parameters $g_v/g_t$ is approximately $2.81$GeV$^2$ ($\sim M_{\eta_2}^2$) for the pseudotensor coupling constants and $8.66$GeV$^2$ ($\sim 2M_{K_2}^2$) for the axial-tensor coupling constants.
-For the tensor modes, the ratio $g_c/g_d$ is $-4.09$GeV$^2$ ($\sim 2M_{\pi_2}^2$) for pseudotensor coupling constants and $-2.91$GeV$^2$ ($\sim M_{K_2}^2$) for the axial-tensor coupling constants.
-From these, we deduce that, $g_v^i\sim g_t^i M_i^2$, $\frac{g_c^i}{M_i} \sim M_{PT}g_d^i$ ($i=PT,AT$) for the pseudotensors and axial-tensors, and $\frac{g_c}{M_{PV}}\sim M_{PV}g_d$ for the pseudovectors, implying that non-local interactions play as important a role as the local interactions in the decays of these mesons.
-A detailed study of these processes using, perhaps, an effective theory constructed to obey the symmetries and scales of the system, or lattice computations, can provide further insights in to the physics of $J=1,~2$ mesons and their decays.
+Along these lines we would like to note that, the magnitude of the ratios of the parameters $g_v^{PT}/g_t^{PT}$ is approximately $3.92$GeV$^2$ ($\sim 1.5 M_{\pi_2}^2$) for the pseudotensor coupling constants.
+For the tensor modes, the ratio $|g_c^{PT}/g_d^{PT}|$ is $4.78$GeV$^2$ ($\sim 2M_{\pi_2}^2$) for pseudotensor coupling constants.
+Similarly, the corresponding ratio in the pseudovector sector is $|g_c^B/g_d^B|$ is approximately $1.52$ GeV$^{-2}$ ($\sim M_{b_1}^2$).
+From these, we deduce that, for the pseudotensors $g_v^{PT}\sim M_{PT}^2~\!g_t^{PT}$, $g_c^{PT} \sim M_{PT}^2~\! g_d^{PT}$, and $g_c^B\sim M_B^2~\!g_d^B$ for the pseudovectors, implying that nonlocal interactions play an important a role.